NuevoFoundation/workshops/content/english/github-basics/create_repo.md

 weight: 3
 ---

 A **repository** in GitHub is like a Folder on your computer: it is a place to store all of your files/work for a project.
+Think of them as treasure chests holding all your project files.
+With Git, everyone on your team can work on their copy of the project and merge their discoveries later!

 There are two different ways to create a repository in GitHub:
 1. Click on the plus sign on the top right corner of the page, then select "New Repository":